p12tic/eagle-brd-merge/README.md

 ---------

 The tool copies the board data optionally rotating the board and adding a position offset to the coordinates.
-The included component data is currectly merged.
+The included component data is correctly merged.

 If several input files use the same component from the same library, the duplicates are removed.
-The user must ensure that the input files use up-ta date libraries.
+The user must ensure that the input files use up-to date libraries.
 If there is a mismatch between the definitions of the same component used in different files, the program aborts.

 The tool may change signal or element names to ensure that resulting output file does not have signals or elements with duplicate names.
 This is required by Eagle.
-Whenever element name is changed, the tool ensures that the displayed label stays the same by introducing a custom attribute.
+Whenever element name is changed, the tool ensures that the displayed label stays the same by introducing a custom attribute which is displayed instead of the name attribute.

 All input files should use the same design rules.
 If there is a mismatch, the program aborts.